Query Details

 Explanation

-This query is designed to identify user accounts in Active Directory that have not logged on within a specified period.
-Here's a simplified breakdown of what the query does:
+This KQL query is designed to identify user accounts in Active Directory that have not logged on within a specified period.
+Here's a simple breakdown of what the query does:

 Details